OUR SERVICES FOR SEZ DEVELOPERS AND SEZ-EOU UNITS

 - Representation before important authorities of Government on tax & trade policy issues.

-- Registration of GSTIN.
+- Registration for GST.

-- Filing of GST reports.
+- Filing of GST Monthly, Quarterly and Annual Reports.

 - Filing Refund Application and allied services.